Off-Page SEO, On-Page SEO, SEO, Website Design

 Internal Links versus External Links

 In addition to this, you could also link other websites in your content to cite references for your content or share relevant information available on other websites.
-You could even incorporate affiliate marketing links into your content to lead your readers to that particular program.
+You could even incorporate affiliate marketing links into your content to lead your readers to that program.

 Internal links vs External links